Painting on Location

 Dextrin (STARCH, wheat or corn starch) can be used as a cheap extender to add bulk to opaque colors.
 China clay and calcium carbonate are also opaque extenders.

-Honey, humectant, is high gloss, almost never dries so it sticks and keeps some moisture, 2honey 2soap = matte, 1honey 1soap = matte (it takes 5gum to semigloss)
+Honey is a humectant and is high gloss, almost never dries so it sticks and keeps some moisture, 2honey 2soap = matte, 1honey 1soap = matte (it takes 5gum to semigloss)

-Sugar crystalizes and pits the cake's surface, A poor choice.
+Sugar crystalizes and pits the cake's surface, a poor choice.

 Ox gall, dispersant, cake is flat matte.
 Very powerful.
 Liquid soap works fine but I don't need either for the colors I'm making.
 Maybe just a touch to make them very compatible with each other.
 Buying the pigments wet saves adding a dispersant.